MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 **Collaborators-only**: Your fiscal budget need only include users that own data in Box.
 Anyone that strictly engages as a collaborator in Box (for example, they only share other users' content), do not have any data copied, and therefore do not incur a fee.

-**Setting permissions is free**: Users that strictly collaborate in Box will receive equivalent sharing permissions in Office 365 for free.
+**Setting permissions is free**: Users that strictly collaborate in Box receive equivalent sharing permissions in Office 365 for free.

-## Data Distribution
+## Data distribution

 Determining the distribution of data across the user base is an extremely important component of a migration because we copy data in a highly parallel manner, and our servers transfer data as fast as each cloud storage provider can handle.
 Both Box and Office 365 have rate limits for how fast data can be downloaded and uploaded.

 The more users simultaneously being transfered, the higher our throughput for your migration. **We highly recommend that users with very large data sets be broken into smaller accounts to facilitate faster transfers**.